IOTA (technology): IOTA foundation

+In November 2023, the IOTA Ecosystem DLT Foundation was created in the United Arab Emirates.
+The purpose of the foundation is to facilitate the growth of IOTA's distributed ledger technology in the Middle East.
+It was the first crypto-centric organization to be approved by regulators of the Abu Dhabi Global Market.
+Later in 2024, IOTA was certified as a Sharia-compliant company.

+In 2024, the Imperial IOTA Infrastructures Lab (otherwise known as the I3-Lab) at Imperial College London was launched.
+The IOTA Foundation committed £1 million to the lab while Imperial College London provided additional funding.
+The I3-Lab focuses on circular economy research, sustainable business models, and translational research based on IOTA's technology.

 DCI vulnerability disclosure

 On 8 September 2017, researchers Ethan Heilman from Boston University and Neha Nerula et al. from MIT's Digital Currency Initiative (DCI) reported on potential security flaws with IOTA's former Curl-P-27 hash function.
 The IOTA Foundation received considerable backlash in their handling of the incident.
 FT Alphaville reported legal posturing by an IOTA Founder against a security researcher for his involvement in the DCI report, as well as instances of aggressive language levelled against a Forbes contributor and other unnamed journalists covering the DCI report.
 The Center for Blockchain Technologies at the University College London severed ties with the IOTA Foundation due to legal threats against security researchers involved in the report.

 Attacks

 As a speculative blockchain and cryptocurrency-related technology, IOTA has been the target of phishing, scamming, and hacking attempts, which have resulted in the thefts of user tokens and extended periods of downtime.
 In January 2018, more than US$10 million worth of IOTA tokens were stolen from users that used a malicious online seed-creator, a password that protects their ownership of IOTA tokens.
 The seed-generator scam was the largest fraud in IOTA history to date, with over 85 victims.
 In January 2019, the UK and German law enforcement agencies arrested a 36-year-old man from Oxford, England believed to be behind the theft.

 On 26 November 2019 a hacker discovered a vulnerability in a third-party payment service, provided by MoonPay, integrated in the mobile and desktop wallet managed by the IOTA Foundation.
 The attacker compromised over 50 IOTA seeds, resulting in the theft of approximately US$2 Million worth in IOTA tokens.
 After receiving reports that hackers were stealing funds from user wallets, the IOTA Foundation shut down the coordinator on 12 February 2020.
 This had the side-effect of effectively shutting down the entire IOTA cryptocurrency.
 Users at-risk were given seven days to migrate their potentially compromised seed to a new seed, until 7 March 2020.
 The coordinator was restarted on 10 March 2020.